Skip to content

 Packages Allow GitHub Actions to publish packages to GitHub Packages.

-Environments Create npm-production and docker-production.
+Environments Create npm-production, docker-production, github-pages, and mcp-registry-production.

 Code scanning Enable code scanning to view CodeQL, Scorecard, and Trivy SARIF results.